Gevherhan Sultan (daughter of Selim II)

-Gevherhan Sultan (کوھرخان سلطان; sometimes wrote as Gevhermülük Sultan; c.
-1544 – c.
-1624) was an Ottoman princess, the daughter of Sultan Selim II (reign 1566–1574) and his favorite Nurbanu Sultan.
-She was the granddaughter of Suleiman the Magnificent (reign 1520–66) and Hürrem Sultan, sister of Sultan Murad III (reign 1574–95) and aunt of Sultan Mehmed III (reign 1595–1603).
+Gevherhan Sultan (کوھرخان سلطان; c.
+1544 – after 1622) was an Ottoman princess, the daughter of Sultan Selim II and Nurbanu Sultan.
+She was the granddaughter of Suleiman the Magnificent and Hürrem Sultan, sister of Sultan Murad III and the aunt of Sultan Mehmed III.

 Early life

 Gevherhan Sultan was born in Manisa in 1544.
-Her father was Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hurrem Sultan.
+Her father was Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hürrem Sultan and mother was Nurbanu Sultan.
 She spent her early life in Manisa and Konya, where her father served as a sanjak-bey.
-Her mother was Nurbanu Sultan, Selim’s favorite concubine and his future Haseki Sultan and legal wife.

-She had an older sister, Şah Sultan, two younger sisters, Ismihan Sultan and Fatma Sultan, a younger brother, Murad III, and seven younger half-brother who were killed as infants when Murad ascended the throne.
+She had an older sister, Şah Sultan and a younger sister, Ismihan Sultan, a younger brother, Murad III, a younger half-sister Fatma Sultan and seven younger half-brothers who were killed as infants when Murad ascended the throne.

 First marriage

 In 1562, strong alliances were made for the daughters of Şehzade Selim, the prince who would succeed Suleiman as Selim II.
-On 17 August 1562 Ismihan married Sokollu Mehmed Pasha, Gevherhan the admiral Piyale Pasha, and Şah the chief falconer Hasan Agha.
+On 17 August 1562 Ismihan married Sokollu Mehmed Pasha, Gevherhan the admiral Piali Pasha, and Şah the chief falconer Hasan Agha.
 The State Treasury covered the expenses for the imperial wedding and granted 15,000 florins as a wedding gift to the imperial son-in-law.

 After the triple wedding, Mihrimah Sultan, Gevherhan's aunt, pushed assiduously for a naval campaign against Malta, enlisting the help of the grand vizier Semiz Ali Pasha, and promising to outfit four hundred ships at her own expanse.
-However, Suleiman and his son Selim prevented the campaign from going forward so that the admiral, Piyale Pasha, might remain in Istanbul with his new wife, Gevherhan Sultan.
+However, Suleiman and his son Selim prevented the campaign from going forward so that the admiral, Piali Pasha, might remain in Istanbul with his new wife, Gevherhan Sultan.

-The two together had two sons, Sultanzade Mustafa Bey (who died in childhood) and Sultanzade Mehmed Bey (who died in 1593) and three daughters, Ayşe Atike Hanımsultan, Fatma Hanımsultan, and Hatice Hanımsultan.
+The two together had two sons, Sultanzade Mustafa Bey (who died in 1593) and Sultanzade Mehmed Bey and three daughters, Ayşe Atike Hanımsultan, Fatma Hanımsultan, and Hatice Hanımsultan.

 In 1575, just after her brother Sultan Murad ascended to the throne her daily stipend consisted of 250 aspers.
-Gevherhan was widowed at Piyale Pasha's death in 1578.
+Gevherhan was widowed at Piali Pasha's death in 1578.